 But, and here’s the confusing bit, while my local community can be extremely low-context on the large scale, it can be extremely high-context on the small scale.
 Why?
 Because many of my neighbours are immigrants from places like rural India and rural Sudan, which are high-context cultures.
 So, while communication between families can be low-context, communication within families can be high-context.
 Friends can be a mixture of both.
 This can make Christian community very interesting.

 Now, some of the people I disciple come from esoteric backgrounds and I have friends interstate and overseas who also disciple people from esoteric backgrounds, in places like Nimbin and Salem.
 So you’d think we’d disciple in similar ways.
 But you’d be wrong.
 Why?
 Because, relatively speaking, they’re discipling in higher-context cultures than myself.

 You see, in a place like Nimbin and Salem, where NeoPaganism is extremely popular, there is more than enough people sharing a common background for higher-context group communication to occur.
-So you can share symbols and stories, so you actually dream of contextualized church in places like that.
+So you can share symbols and stories, so you actually dream of contextualised church in places like that.
 Not so here.
 Here, yes, I may have a former occultist or two in a group, but at the same time I also may have former Hindus and secular Aussies.
-Being a former occultist myself I can communicate to former occultists in highly contextualized ways when speaking one-to-one, but in a group situation that opportunity evaporates.
+Being a former occultist myself I can communicate to former occultists in highly contextualised ways when speaking one-to-one, but in a group situation that opportunity evaporates.

-This, then, explains why I emphasize the importance of one-to-one discipleship (or personal mentoring if you’d prefer that word).
+This, then, explains why I emphasise the importance of one-to-one discipleship (or personal mentoring if you’d prefer that word).
 Because for me, as a glocal or polycultural Christian, high-context communication is largely limited to personal conversations, not group discussions.